 How To Paint Concrete Garden Statues

-I first cleaned the goose with Simple Green.
-I scrubbed and scrubbed but couldn’t get off some of the gunk/spots.
+I first cleaned the concrete goose with Simple Green.
+I scrubbed and scrubbed but couldnโt get off some of the gunk/spots.
 I figured I could paint over the dirt so no worries.
-When cleaning the bill I noticed there were several loose pieces almost loose enough to fall off.
+When cleaning the bill (is that the proper term?)
+I noticed there were several loose pieces almost loose enough to fall off.

 Make Repairs To The Statue

-I grabbed some Gorilla Glue for the cracks and filled the holes and cracks the best I could trying not to flake off more of the cement.
-Then I wrapped the bill and head with painters tape until the glue dried.
+I grabbed some Gorilla Glue for the cracks and filled the holes and cracks the best I could trying not to knock off more of the cement.
+Then I wrapped the bill and head with painter’s tape until the glue dried.
 It seemed to work.
-Remember where there's a will there's a way.
+Remember where there’s a will there’s a way.

 Use The Right Paint

 Good thing there was enough original paint on the goose that I could kind of figure out where the paint lines were.
-I used FolkArt Coastal Textured Paint (find here on Amazon) for the body of the goose.
-The paint is for indoor/outdoor projects and was perfect for this outdoor statue.
+I used FolkArt Coastal Textured Paint for the body of the goose.
+The paint is for indoor/outdoor projects.
 Since this little girl spends all her time out in the sun outdoor paint is a must.

-The webbed feet are the same orange color.
-I used a variety of different size brushes and I didn’t use tape for straight lines or anything.
-The goose was a little rough so I didn’t think it would be a big deal if the paint wasn’t perfect.
+The webbed feet are the same orange color as the bill.
+I used a variety of different size brushes and I didnโt use tape for straight lines or anything.
+The goose was a little rough so I didnโt think it would be a big deal if the paint wasnโt perfect.

-I didn’t have the right green paint color either so I added black to a bit of green acrylic paint to make it darker.
+I didnโt have the right shade of green for the “grass” so I added black to a bit of green acrylic paint to make it darker.
 You can see the difference in the paint colors in the picture above.
-The original green paint was too light and glaring.
+My first choice of green paint was too bright and glaring.

-The special mix green was just right.
-When I don't have a certain color even when working on a furniture project I will mix colors together until I get the shade I like.
-I tried to get the paint into all the nooks and crannies where the cement had broken off or was cracked.
-A small paint brush worked best for these small hard to get to areas.
+The special mix of green paint was just right.
+When I don’t have a certain color even when working on a furniture project I mix colors together until I get the shade I like.
+I tried to get the paint into all the nooks and crannies where the cement had broken off or cracked.
+A small paint brush worked best for these hard to get to areas.

 The body color of the goose was too uniform and the feathers blended in so I dry brushed a bit of very pale, silvery blue paint over the feather details.
-I think it does make the feathers stand out a bit looking at the goose from the street.
-A bit of contrast adds depth and dimension to paint projects like this one.
+A bit of contrast adds depth and dimension to paint projects and that’s what the addition of the blue paint does for the feathers.

 I painted the eyes black with Beyond Paint in Licorice and added the eyelashes with a black Permanent Sharpie.
 Whatever works right?